marcdumais-work/vscode-trace-server/README.md

 1. Alternatively, exiting the application should automatically stop the started server if any.
 1. Now, `Trace Server: start (if stopped)` only starts the server if known as currently stopped.

-Currently, there is no check if the start/stop commands were successful; `ps` can be used.
+Currently, there are checks for if server startup was successful; `ps` can be used otherwise.

 * `Trace Server: (re)start` can also be used if willing to stop then (re)start the server.
 * `Trace Server: (re)start` stops the previously started server if any; to use with care.